 The purpose of the Contractor Recovery Fund is to compensate consumers who have suffered losses due to a licensed contractor's fraudulent, deceptive or dishonest practices, conversion of funds or failure to perform.
 All licensed contractors are required to pay a fee to the fund.

-The total amount that can be paid out against any one licensed contractor is $75,000.
-If multiple claims are filed against the same contractor, they are prorated.
+The total amount that can be paid out against any one licensed contractor is $150,000, with a limit of $75,000 that can be paid to a single consumer.
+If multiple claims are filed against the same contractor, they are paid on a prorated basis.
 In these situations, you may not be able to recover your entire loss.
-To better protect yourself, you may wish to request your contractor obtain a performance bond for your specific project, in case the contractor does not perform.
-A performance bond would provide a specific level of protection for your specific project.

 Your first concern should be to make sure the contractor is licensed to work in Minnesota.
 If you hire an unlicensed contractor, you will not have access to the Contractor Recovery Fund.
 This is a fund that all licensed contractors pay into and it is used to compensate consumers who suffer a loss due to the contractor's actions.